eric-b/LocalSmtpRelay/README.md

     - `Username`: username
     - `PasswordFile`: path of file containing password (if not set, `Password` will be read).
     - `Password`: password.
+  - `AllowAnonymous`: `true` or `false`.
+If `true`, any client can send email without any authentication, or if authentication command is sent, wrong user/passwords are allowed.
 - `SmtpForwarder`: Configures SMTP client settings for sending messages.
   - `DefaultRecipient`: should be your email address.
   - `Disable`: `true`/`false` - if `true`, no message will be sent until this flag is set to `false` (or removed).